uberbrady/CREST-fs/README.txt

 	./crestfs whereyouwanttomountit whereyouwanttocacheit
 	then, you can cd to whereyouwanttomountit/example.com/mysubdir
-	A feature that's now in heavy use will actually attempt to cache the contents 'underneath' the mountpoint if you don't specify a cache directory, but this hasn't been tested much yet.
+	A feature that's now in heavy use will actually attempt to cache the contents 'underneath' the mountpoint if you don't specify a cache directory.

 	I usually run it with options of:
 	  -s -d -f